jonathonjb/NeuralNetworkLibraryFromScratch/README.md

 # Example using 3D:

-The data I'll be using.
+Below is the plot of the dataset I'll be using for this example.
 The 'true' values will have a x, y and z between 2-4.
-So the perfect solution would be a perfect 2*2*2 cube in the middle of the 3d graph.
+So the perfect solution would be a perfect 2\*2\*2 cube in the middle of the 3d graph.

 ![Data 3d](https://github.com/jonathonjb/NeuralNetworkLibraryFromScratch/blob/main/images/simpleData3d.png)